-1.6.4 \luafunction
+1.6.4 \luafunction and \luafunctioncall

 The \directlua commands involves tokenization of its argument (after picking up an optional name or number specification).
 The tokenlist is then converted into a string and given to Lua to turn into a function that is called.
-The overhead is rather small but when you use this primitive hundreds of thousands of times, it can become noticeable.
+The overhead is rather small but when you have millions of calls it can have some impact.
 For this reason there is a variant call available: \luafunction.
 This command is used as follows:

 '''

 \directlua {

 local t = lua.get_functions_table()

 t[1] = function() tex.print("!") end

 t[2] = function() tex.print("?") end

 }

+\luafunction1

+\luafunction2

 '''